openshift/openshift-origin-design/designs/virtualization/4.x/vnc-in-new-window/vnc-in-new-window.md

 parent: Virtualization
 version: 4.x
 ---
-# VNC in new window
+# VNC in a new window (tab)

 ## In the Administrator console

+The Consoles tab allows the user to connect an in-browser or desktop-based Graphical and/or Serial console to the virtual machine.
+We’ll add a new button link ‘Open Console’.
-In order to add an option to open the VNC console in a new window, we’ll add a new button ‘Open Console’.
-The default will be set to open the console in a new window.
+Users will be able to change the console type using the dropdown selector.
+The Graphical VNC console is selected by default and will open in a separate tab of the console view when clicking the ‘Open console’ button link.
+The default will be set to open the console in a new tab.
+Users will be able to drag the tab to be a new window.
+The Expand action makes the console viewport fill the current window’s full width and height.

 ![open from the new button](img/Open-console-1c.png)